Zlatan Alomerović: Korona Kielce

 On 8 July 2017, he signed a contract with Ekstraklasa side Korona Kielce.

 AEK Larnaca

-On 1 June 2024, Alomerović was announced at AEK Larnaca on a two year contract.
+On 1 June 2024, Alomerović was announced at Cypriot club AEK Larnaca on a two-year deal.
+He left Larnaca at the end of his contract.

+Zagłębie Lubin

+On 29 May 2026, Alomerović returned to Poland to join Ekstraklasa club Zagłębie Lubin on a two-year deal.